 The factors that make a planet more benefic or malefic in a chart are often referred to as “qualitative” considerations.
 That is, they affect the quality of the planet, making it indicate along more productive or destructive dimensions.
 These factors include sect, place, and planetary influence by configuration (regard and rulership).
 Often, I refer to them as factors that associate the planet with “good” and “bad”, as subjective and judgmental such an outlook may seem.

 These factors can be contrasted with those that make a planet stronger or weaker in power and pertain to prominence or pervasiveness.
 Such factors are more “quantitative”.
-Factors such as advancement, stations, and phasis act to accentuate and draw attention to the importance of a planet’s indications.
+Additionally, factors such as advancement, stations, and phasis act to accentuate and draw attention to the importance of a planet’s indications.

 Mean and Range